LIT-Protocol/docs/docs/SDK/Explanation/authentication/overview.md

+---
+sidebar_position: 1
+---

 # Overview

+With Lit Protocol, you can enable your users to seamlessly and securely interact with the open web without worrying about their private keys.
+The Lit SDK makes it easy to build intuitive authentication flows and generate and present signatures to Lit nodes.

-To use Lit Protocol, you must generate and present signatures to the Lit nodes in order to authenticate successfully.
-Authentication can be done in two ways:
+Currently, authenticating against Lit nodes can be done in two ways:

 ## Obtain an `AuthSig`